PT-2025-20696 · Microsoft · Uefi+1

 High

-Name of the Vulnerable Software and Affected Versions Microsoft UEFI firmware versions prior to June 2025
+Name of the Vulnerable Software and Affected Versions Microsoft signed UEFI firmware (affected versions not specified)

 Fix